shefing/payload-tools/packages/quickfilter/README.md

 **✨ What you get:**

-- 🕐 **Predefined time ranges**: Yesterday, Last Week, Last Month, All Past
+- 🕐 **Predefined time ranges**: Yesterday, Last Week, Last Month, Last 7 Days, Last 30 Days, Last Year, Last 2 Years, All Past
-- 🔮 **Future options**: Today, Next Week, Next Month, All Future
+- 🔮 **Future options**: Today, This Week, This Month, Next 7 Days, Next 30 Days, Today And Future, All Future
 - 🎯 **Custom range**: Pick any from/to dates
 - 🌍 **Localized**: Date formats adapt to user's language